Faridmia/countdown-timer-infinite/readme.txt

 === Installation ==

-This section explains how to install and activate the plugin.
+You need to activate the plugin in the ways described below.

 e.g.

 1. Upload `countdown-timer-infinite` folder to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
-3. Start using it by going to the Settings -> Coundown Timer Infinite
+3. Start using it by going to the Settings > Coundown Timer Infinite

 == Frequently Asked Questions ==